 The ARC is located on the first floor of the Library building in room C-102.
 Tutoring is available to support student learning in a wide variety of academic and career education programs.
 Individual, group and online tutoring sessions are available by appointment.
 (Lab tutoring hours are also available when scheduling permits).
-Please visit our website for more information and current hours at www. cuyamaca.edu/tutoring or call the Academic Resource Center at (619) 660-4306.
+Please visit our website for more information and current hours at www.cuyamaca.edu/tutoring, email Cuyamaca.tutoring@gcccd.edu, or leave a voicemail at (619) 660-4525.